Donald Trump praises wrong Ivanka in Twitter shout-out

 - Patty Murray, Maria Cantwell criticized for vote to block prescription drugs from Canada

-Majic replied to Trump Tuesday, saying on Twitter: “And you’re a man with great responsibilities.
+Majic, a local government worker, replied to Trump Tuesday, saying on Twitter: “And you’re a man with great responsibilities.
 May I suggest more care on Twitter and more time learning about climate change.”

+Majic said it wasn’t the first time she had been confused for Ivanka Trump on social media, and that she had previously tried to encourage those who tweeted her to vote for Hillary Clinton.

+“It’s quite amusing because I’m getting all this attention, and yet my politics couldn’t be further from Donald Trump’s,” she told Britain’s ITV in a phone interview.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.